singlestore-labs/ibis-singlestoredb/README.md

 ## Usage

-Connections to the SingleStore database are made using URLs that specify the connection driver package, server hostname, server port, and user credentials.
+Connections to the SingleStoreDB database are made using URLs that specify the connection driver package, server hostname, server port, and user credentials.
 ```
 import ibis

 # Connect using the default connector
-conn = ibis.singlestore.connect('user:password@host:3306/db_name')
+conn = ibis.singlestoredb.connect('user:password@host:3306/db_name')

 # Get an Ibis DataFrame object that points to the 'employees' table
 employees = conn.table('employees')